Reach-VJ/root/Hibernate/ReadmeHibernate.md

  **Primary Key** : Identify a unique row in a table.

-**Foreign key** : Links tables together
+**Foreign key** :
+Links tables together

-              A field in one table that refers to primary key in another table.
+* A field in one table that refers to primary key in another table

-              Referential integrity.
+* Referential integrity.

-              Prevents the operations that would destroy relationship.
+* Prevents the operations that would destroy relationship.

-              Ensures only valid data inserted into foreign key column.
+* Ensures only valid data inserted into foreign key column.

  **Cascade** : Apply the same operation to related entities.
 If data update or delete in parent table
                should remove in the child too.